What is Root Canal Therapy?

 - Dr. Kiene will restore the tooth with a crown or filling to increase its strength and aesthetic.

 We perform root canals with innovative technology and local anesthesia, so you can enjoy a comfortable procedure.
-To learn more about achieving better dental health, please call us at The Parkway Dentist today.
+To learn more about achieving better dental health, please call, text, or email us at The Parkway Dentist today.